All employers in the British Columbia tourism and hospitality industry are legally required to:

 WorkSafeBC insurance coverage is a no-fault insurance system that protects both the employers who pay for it and the workers who receive benefits.
 WorkSafeBC insurance protects workers, employers, and their dependants from financial hardship in the event of a workplace injury or disease.
 Employers are protected from lengthy and costly lawsuits, and their workers are eligible for compensation benefits if they suffer a work-related injury or disease.
 If an employer fails to register, they could be fined and charged compensation costs if one of their employees becomes injured on the job.

-The mandate of the board is to protect employers, workers and their dependents from financial hardship in the event of work-related injury or disease.
-In addition, the board, through WorkSafeBC, is dedicated to promoting workplace health and safety for workers and employers in BC.
+WorkSafeBC also operates comprehensive injury prevention and injury management programs across the province to help promote health and safety in the workplace.
 In the event of work-related injuries or diseases, WorkSafeBC works with the affected parties to provide return-to-work rehabilitation, compensation, health care benefits, and a range of other services.